-Due to the classification of distributions payable as current liabilities at 31 December 2014, the Trust is in a net current liability position of \$7.470 million.
-The Trust has non-current assets of \$457.470 million and a net asset position of \$450.000 million.
+Due to the classification of distributions payable as current liabilities at 31 December 2015, the Trust is in a net current liability position of \$6.9 million.
+The Trust has non-current assets of \$456.9 million and a net asset position of \$450.000 million.
 In accordance with AASB 101, an entity shall prepare financial statements on a going concern basis unless management either intends to liquidate the entity or to cease trading, or has no realistic alternative but to do so.
 The accounts of the Trust have been prepared on a going concern basis as the net current asset deficiency is due to the classification of distributions payable as current liabilities.
 There are agreements in place that ensure the receipt of distributions by the Trust occur at the same time as the payment of their distributions to unitholders, and hence the classification of the distributions payable as current do not impact the ability of the Trust to continue as a going concern.
+On the 18 January 2016 SITES received the 31 December 2015 distribution declared by Multiplex Hybrid Investment Trust (MHIT) and paid its 31 December 2015 distribution payable.